Our Key Wins

-We have achieved many significant victories in mesothelioma settlements for our clients.
-Here are just a few settlements that illustrate our track record of success.
-Altogether BDOU has negotiated more than $900 million in settlements for its Pacific Northwest clients.
+We have achieved many significant victories in mesothelioma settlements and verdicts for our clients.
+Here are just a few settlements and verdicts that illustrate our track record of success.
+Altogether BOUL has negotiated more than $1 billion in settlements and verdicts for its Pacific Northwest clients.

 She was exposed to asbestos products from her father who worked in telephone line maintenance at Pacific Northwest Bell, now known as CenturyLink.